 Which credit card issuers are accepted in Turkey?

-American Express credit cards are accepted more widely than Discover cards — especially at expensive hotels and restaurants.
+Visa and Mastercard are most commonly accepted card networks in Turkey, and American Express credit cards are accepted more widely than Discover cards — especially at expensive hotels and restaurants.

 If you’re a Discover cardmember looking to make cash withdrawals, look for Citibank and Garanti ATMs.
 American Express owners can choose ATMs from Akbank, Vakifbank, Garanti and Turkiye Bankasi among others.

 Should I use my credit card to get cash in Turkey?